-There is a point in everyone’s life when they wonder: "Who am I, really?"
-If you have caught yourself doing any of the below things, the answer to this loaded question is going to be very straightforward: You are becoming Swiss!
+You may have lived in Switzerland for several years.
+Or maybe you have moved here recently but it feels like years ago.
+Either way, there comes a point in your expat life when you wonder: "Who am I, really?"
+If you have caught yourself doing any of the below things, the answer to this loaded question is going to be straightforward: you are becoming Swiss!

-You think it is safe to watch Swiss fighter jets from a nearby mountain...
+You think it's safe to watch Swiss fighter jets from a nearby mountain...

 You voted against the basic right of six weeks of vacation.